 Trade in goods

-Since the entry into force of the EU-Egypt Association Agreement in 2004, Egypt's exports to the EU increased by 123%, while EU's exports to Egypt increased by 82%.
-In 2011, the first year after the entry into force of the EU-Egypt Agreement on the liberalization of trade in agricultural goods, Egypt's exports of foodstuffs to the EU increased by almost 15% (considering that the average growth rate in Egypt's agricultural sector is of about 3%).
-EU's exports of agricultural products to Egypt decreased by 6% in 2011.
+Since the entry into force of the EU-Egypt Association Agreement in 2004, Egypt's exports to the EU increased by 87%, while EU's exports to Egypt increased by 96%.
+Since the entry into force of the EU-Egypt Agreement on the liberalization of trade in agricultural goods in 2010, Egypt's exports of foodstuffs to the EU increased by 29% (considering that the average growth rate in Egypt's agricultural sector is of about 3%).
+EU's exports of agricultural products to Egypt increased by 12% since 2010.

 Trade in services

-Egypt exports to the EU-27 mainly travel (about 56%) and transportation (28%) services.
-Egypt's services imports from the EU are dominated by other services than travel and transportation (66%), in particular by business-related (non-financial) services.
+Egypt exports to the EU-28 mainly travel (about 49%) and transportation (34%) services.
+Egypt's services imports from the EU are dominated by other services than travel and transportation (69%), in particular by business-related (non-financial) services.

 Foreign Direct Investment

-An additional € 20 million Trade and Domestic Market Enhancement Programme (TDMEP) will start in 2013, to help enhance Egypt's competitiveness in the global market through trade & domestic market reforms.
+An additional € 20 million Trade and Domestic Market Enhancement Programme (TDMEP) will commence implementation in 2014, to help enhance Egypt's competitiveness in the global market through trade & domestic market reforms.
+Further to the policy focused TDMEP programme, a number of complementary twinning initiatives to support legislative reforms in and capacity development of institutions serving the national quality infrastructure in Egypt (EGAC, EOS, NIS) are in the pipeline.

 Regional trade agreements